-The students are the directors, scriptwriters and performers (the teacher helps to facilitate the process and guide them with the English they need).
+The students are the directors, scriptwriters and performers.
+The teacher’s role is to facilitate the process and guide them with the English they need.

-The process is as important as the final product – though the downside is that sometimes students produce something that is very meaningful to them, but can seem a bit strange to an outside audience (such as their parents/school directors).
+The process is as important as the final product.
+The ‘downside’ is that sometimes students produce something that’s meaningful to them, but maybe not to an outside audience.
+But that doesn’t really matter!

-Before you can start on a devised theatre piece, the students have to get used to working with each other and collaborating.
+Before you can start on a devised-theatre piece, the students have to get used to working with each other and collaborating.
 That’s why we first spend time playing drama games and doing co-operative activities in class.
-Each student can play to his or her strengths, eg if someone is good at dancing then he/she will help with the choreography.
+Each student can play to their strengths.
+So if someone is good at dancing, they’ll help with the choreography.
 Others can build and make the sets, and students who are good at written English can help to craft the script.

-An easy place to start is through improvisation exercises – these get students used to accepting new ideas (I’ll post some more on this at a later date).
+An easy place to start is with improvisation exercises, as these get students used to accepting new ideas.
+(I’ll post some more on this at a later date.)